open-contracting-extensions/ocds_riskAllocation_extension/README.md

 ## Overview

-Risk allocations can be represented using an array of `Risk` objects in the `riskAllocation` field of the `contract` section of an OCDS release.
+Risk allocations can be represented using an array of `Risk` objects in the `riskAllocation` field of the `contracts` section of an OCDS release.

-The risk category can be represented using the `risk/category` field using values from the `riskCategory.csv` codelist based on the APMG PPP Certification Program.
+The risk category can be represented using the `Risk.category` field using values from the `riskCategory.csv` codelist based on the APMG PPP Certification Program.
 The codelist's Category column indicates the stage or aspect of the contracting process to which the risk category applies.

-The party retaining each risk should be represented using the `risk/allocation` field using values from the `riskAllocation.csv` codelist.
+The party retaining each risk should be represented using the `Risk.allocation` field using values from the `riskAllocation.csv` codelist.

-The description of the risk should be provided as free text using the `risk/description` field and the mitigation for the risk should be provided as free text using the `risk/mitigation` field.
+The description of the risk should be provided as free text using the `Risk.description` field and the mitigation for the risk should be provided as free text using the `Risk.mitigation` field.

-Additional free text information on the risk can be provided using the `risk/notes` field.
+Additional free text information on the risk can be provided using the `Risk.notes` field.

 ## Example